valcol/react-hydration-on-demand/README.md

   <br />
 </div>

-Hydrate your component rendered server-side only when needed to relieve the main thread, thus improving TTI, TBT and FID.
+Hydrates server-side rendered components only when necessary to offload the main thread, improving TTI, TBT, and FID.
-Can be used with a code-splitting library to load the component code at runtime right before the hydration step and reduce the initial payload size of your application.
+It can be used with code-splitting libraries to load component code at runtime just before the hydration step, reducing the initial payload size of your application.

 ![](reactrender.png?raw=true)